WordleUA/wordle/README.md

 1. Download the ZIP archive from the repository page.

-   The method is easy, the next steps helps you:

     1. Find the button `Code` and press it.
     2. Find the button `Download ZIP` and press it.
 The downloading must start.
     3. Unzip the archive in soe directory and run the IDEA in this directory.